sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>
 ​
-Click tracking is now available for automation emails.
-To enable click tracking for automations created prior to 7/16, pause the automation and set it to live once again.
+Click tracking was released on 7/16/20.
+To enable click tracking for automations set live prior to 7/16, pause the automation and set it to live once again.
 Click tracking will populate data from 7/16/2020 onward regardless of when it is set live.

 </call-out>